 Incomplete applications will not be considered.
 To maximize the competitiveness of their application, applicants are encouraged to follow these guidelines.

 For projects that are awarded funds, a reimbursement procedure will be identified.
 Please note when preparing to apply that you will be required to submit the following with reimbursement:

-Questions about applications should be directed to Leah Tocco at email@example.com or (360) 363-8091.
-Completed applications should be filled out online using this form or sent by mail to Leah Tocco by mail at 1049 State Ave., Marysville WA 98270.
+Questions?
+Contact Sarah Calvin at email@example.com or 360-363-8091.
+Completed applications should be filled out online using this form or sent to City Hall at 501 Delta Ave., Marysville WA 98270.